9 Oscar-Nominated Films That Got Disease and Disability (Mostly) Right

 Nominated: Best Picture, Best Director (Jim Sheridan), Best Adapted Screenplay

-This drama is based on the 1954 autobiography of Christy Brown (Daniel Day-Lewis), an Irishman with cerebral palsy, born into a working class family in the 1930s.
+This drama is based on the (Daniel Day-Lewis), an Irishman with cerebral palsy, born into a working class family in the 1930s.
 The film follows Brown, who can only control the movement in his left foot, as he struggles to find his place in the world.
 He eventually goes on to become a remarkable writer and painter.

-Day-Lewis, who is known for his method acting, went to admirable lengths to portray Brown as accurately as possible.
-He remained in character as a man with cerebral palsy throughout the duration of the production — he never left his wheelchair and had to be carried across the set and spoon-fed by the crew, The Independent reported.
-Additionally, he spent several months studying and getting to know people with cerebral palsy at the Sandymount school and clinic in Dublin, according to The Telegraph.
+Day-Lewis, who is known for his method acting, went to admirable lengths to portray Brown as accurately as possible. — he never left his wheelchair and had to be carried across the set and spoon-fed by the crew, The Independent reported.
+Additionally, at the Sandymount school and clinic in Dublin, according to The Telegraph.

 Hal Hinson summed Day-Lewis’ performance up best in his review for The Washington Post: